-Two decades ago, while focused on her children, Hannah eked out: a novel, a ream of poetry, and a couple of cute, creative nonfiction pieces that referenced the “growth opportunities” concomitant to parenting.
-However, Hannah stored those treasures, rather than offering them up for publication, since she was busy mopping carpets, diapering doll bottoms, and chopping beans.
-Meanwhile, to distract herself from the less pleasant moments of motherhood, she taught calculus to high school students and conducted university classes in Argumentation and Debate, Interpersonal Communication, and Feminist Sociology.
-Hannah holds both a B.S. in Technical (Science) Writing and Editing from Carnegie-Mellon University and a Ph.D. in Rhetoric from The University of Massachusetts.
+More exactly, three decades ago, while focused on her children, Hannah eked out: a novel, a ream of poetry, and a couple of cute, nonfiction pieces that referenced the “growth opportunities” concomitant to parenting.
+However, Hannah stashed those treasures instead of finessing them because she was too preoccupied mopping carpets, diapering doll bottoms, and chopping beans.
+Meanwhile, to distract herself from unpleasant motherhood moments, she taught calculus to high school students and conducted university classes in Argumentation and Debate, Interpersonal Communication, and Feminist Sociology (Hannah holds both a B.S. in Technical [Science] Writing and Editing from Carnegie-Mellon University and a Ph.D. in Rhetoric from The University of Massachusetts.)

-When Hannah and her family relocated to “the other side of the world,” her life changed.
-Specifically, when Hannah was entertaining some female friends with a tall tale about falafel balls, preteen fashion sense, and “special American pricing," she was told: to keep her hot sauce to herself, to realign her skirt, and to return to writing.
+When, in 2005, Hannah and her family relocated to “the other side of the world,” her life changed.
+Specifically, upon entertaining some female friends with a tall tale about falafel balls, preteen fashion sense, and “special American pricing,” Hannah was told to keep her hot sauce to herself, to realign her skirt, and to return to knocking out narratives.

-A multi-year stint blogging about intercultural communication, for The Jerusalem Post, followed as did a few months of teaching chemistry and of discovering that the local, dumpster cats were really “squirrels."
-Hannah edited a paper, for a Weizmann Institute scientist, on the effects of electrical stimulus on the hippocampus, and diffidently wrote and published a handful of stories in places such as Mishpacha’s Calligraphy and MidCentury Modern Moms.
-She also bought a pair of very large earrings, judged nonfiction for Notes & Grace Notes, became a "Poet of the Week” at Poetry Super Highway and developed Expressively Yours Writing Workshops of Jerusalem.
+A multi-year stint blogging about intercultural communication, for The Jerusalem Post, followed as did a few months of teaching chemistry.
+Simultaneously, Hannah made the discovery that local, dumpster cats are really “squirrels.”
+What’s more, she edited a paper, for the Weizmann Institute, on the effects of electrical stimulus on the hippocampus, and diffidently wrote a handful of stories for venues like Mishpacha’s Calligraphy and Mid-century Modern Moms.
+Withal, she bought a pair of very large earrings, judged nonfiction for Notes & Grace Notes, became “Poet of the Week” at Poetry Super Highway and established Expressively Yours Writing Workshops.

-During the summer of 2008, at last sufficiently frustrated with her inability to locally lecture on discourse, Hannah rededicated her verbal zest to distant points.
-Specifically, she dusted off her keyboard and began to churn out more smoothies, vegetable soup, and creative works than might be considered proper for a middle-aged mom.
+During the summer of 2008, ultimately frustrated with her inability to lecture locally on discourse (her Hebrew was lacking), Hannah rededicated her verbal zest to distant points.
+Specifically, she dusted off her keyboard and began to churn out more smoothies, vegetable soup, and original works than might be considered proper for a middle-aged mom.

-By 2009, Hannah began blogging for the USA’s Type-A Parent, wrote a column for the UK’s The Mother Magazine, and served as an Associate Editor at both Sotto Voce and as an Associate Editor of short and flash fiction for Bewildering Stories.
+By 2009, Hannah began blogging for the USA’s Type-A Parent, began penning a column for the UK’s The Mother Magazine, began serving as a nonfiction and poetry Associate Editor at Sotto Voce and as an Associate Editor of short and flash fiction for Bewildering Stories.
 She received her first Pushcart Prize nomination that year for her poem “Faltering in Ways Uncharted.”

 2010 found Hannah formulating monthly critiques of short stories, novelettes and novellas for Tangent, the speculative fiction review, and blogging for Australia’s Kindred.
-That year, too, Oblivious to the Obvious: Wishfully Mindful Parenting, a collection of Hannah’s humorous essays, was published by French Creek Press.
+That year, likewise, French Creek Press published Oblivious to the Obvious: Wishfully Mindful Parenting, a collection of Hannah’s humorous essays.

 In 2013, Hannah’s Citrus-Inspired Ceramics, a poetry collection, was published by Aldrich Press.
-Plus, the first edition of The Immediacy of Emotional Kerfuffles, a short story collection, was released by Bards & Sages Publishing.
+Plus, the first edition of The Immediacy of Emotional Kerfuffles, a flash and short story collection, was printed by Bards & Sages Publishing.
 Hannah was nominated for the Million Writers Award for her short story, “Defense,” and was nominated, for a third time, for the Pushcart Prize, for her poem “Silver Moss Fingers.”
-Additionally, Hannah brought her writing workshops to the OU Israel Center in Jerusalem, began to offer annual writing retreats, taught an advanced course in book writing and publishing, and began to teach distance learning courses.
+Additionally, Hannah brought her workshops to the OU Israel Center in Jerusalem, began to facilitate annual retreats, taught an advanced course in book writing and publishing, and began to teach remotely.

-In 2014, three of Hannah’s books were published; the poetry collection, The Little Temple of My Sleeping Bag, by Dancing Girl Press, the poetry chapbook, Dancing with Hedgehogs, by Fowlpox Press, and the second edition of the fiction collection Don’t Pet the Sweaty Things, by Bards & Sages Publishing.
-What's more, Hannah led another writing retreat in Tzfat, and again offered face-to-face writing courses in her home.
+In 2014, three of Hannah’s books were published; the poetry collection, The Little Temple of My Sleeping Bag, by Dancing Girl Press, the poetry chapbook, Dancing with Hedgehogs, by Fowlpox Press, and the second edition of her fiction collection Don’t Pet the Sweaty Things, by Bards & Sages Publishing.
+Moreover, Hannah led another writing retreat in Tzfat, and again provided face-to-face courses in her home.

-In 2016, Lit Fest Press published A Grand Sociology Lesson, a poetry collection.
-Additionally, Bards & Sages Publishing offered another of Hannah’s story collections, Friends and Rabid Hedgehogs.
-Hannah continued to offer Internet writing workshops on topics such as: Rewriting, Style, and Audience and served on the Writers Advisory Board of Authors.me, too.
+In 2016, Lit Fest Press published A Grand Sociology Lesson, a poetry collection, and Bards & Sages Publishing launched Hannah’s flash and short story collection, Friends and Rabid Hedgehogs.
+Hannah continued to offer Internet workshops on topics such as: Rewriting, Style, and Audience.
+As well, she served on the Writers Advisory Board of Authors.me.

-Hannah’s 2017 books were: the fiction collection, Can I be Rare, Too, by Bards & Sages Publishing, the novel, Ten Kilo and One Million, by Crooked Cats Books, the serialized novel, written with Rivka Gross, published in Tachlis Magazine, My Neighbor Judy, the poetry collection, Mothers Ought to Utter Only Niceties by UnboundCONTENT, the essay collection, Dreams are for Coloring Books: Midlife Marvels, by Seashell Books, and the essay collection, Tosh: Select Trash and Bosh of Creative Writing, by Crooked Cat Books.
-Also, in 2017, Hannah served as the judge for Brilliant Flash Fiction’s contest, “The Dubash,” taught multiple writing courses, including Writing Manuscript Critiques, and Autobiography Writing, and began the Jerusalem Post blog, "Word Citizen.”
+Hannah’s 2017 books were: the fiction collection, Can I be Rare, Too, by Bards & Sages Publishing, the novel, Ten Kilo and One Million, by Crooked Cats Books, the serialized novel, developed with Rivka Gross, and published in Tachlis Magazine, My Neighbor Judy, the poetry collection, Mothers Ought to Utter Only Niceties by UnboundCONTENT, the essay collection, Dreams are for Coloring Books: Midlife Marvels, by Seashell Books, and the essay collection, Tosh: Select Trash and Bosh of Creative Writing, by Crooked Cat Books.
+Furthermore, in 2017, Hannah served as the judge for Brilliant Flash Fiction’s contest, “The Dubash,” taught multiple courses, including Writing Manuscript Critiques, and Autobiography Writing, and began a Jerusalem Post blog on the publishing industry, “Word Citizen.”

-In 2018, the compendium of Hannah’s first five volumes of collected fiction, Concatenation, by Bards & Sages Publishing, was issued.
-As well, Rhetorical Candy and On Golden Limestone, the second and third volumes, respectively, in a series of collected essays on Israel, were published by Seashell Books, To boot, Hannah was a long distance presenter at the Bridgewater International Poetry festival
+In 2018, a compendium of Hannah’s first five volumes of collected brief fictions, Concatenation, was released by Bards & Sages Publishing.
+Rhetorical Candy and On Golden Limestone, the second and third volumes, respectively, in Hannah’s series of collected essays about Israel, were published by Seashell Books, too.
+To boot, Hannah was a remote presenter at the Bridgewater International Poetry Festival.

-In 2019, Seashell Press published the fourth volume in the Israel Series, Whistling for Salvaton, as well as a volume of poetry, The Wife/Mom.
-Hannah worked with Bards & Sages Publishing to release a seventh volume of brief fiction, Walnut Street.
-Beast There--Don’t, a poetry chapbook, and Hannah was again a remote speaker at the annual Bridgewater International Poetry Festival.
+In 2019, Seashell Press published the fourth volume of essays in Hannah’s Israel Series, Whistling for Salvation, together with a volume of poetry, The Wife/Mom.
+Hannah similarly worked with Bards & Sages Publishing to produce a seventh volume of flash and short fiction, Walnut Street.
+Fomite Press published her Beast There--Don’t That, a poetry chapbook, and Hannah was again a remote speaker at the annual Bridgewater International Poetry Festival.